JacobWoodbury/305DebugPractice/README.md

 Bugs
 - Error when submitting on Title and Description
-- Error when selecting high priority
+- Error when submitting the form with "high" priority selected
 - Due date is not showing up on confirmation page